 Features & Trends

-Ask the average Joe what’s the first thing that comes to his mind when he thinks about libraries, and the answer will almost always be “books.”
 But don’t just take Joe’s word for it.
 OCLC’s surveys on the “library brand” regularly turn up the same result.
-In fact, in Perceptions of Libraries 2010, OCLC found … Continue reading How Low Can Our Book Budgets Go?
+In fact, in Perceptions of Libraries 2010, OCLC found that in the previous five years libraries have become even “more strongly associated with books than they were before”—69% in 2005 vs. 75% in 2010.
+Or … Continue reading How Low Can Our Book Budgets Go?

 The first step is to form a building committee that represents various constituencies: political representatives of the wider community, the library board of trustees, the professional staff, frequent library users, interested citizens, and donors.
 All have vital ideas and opinions.
 The design process involves analyzing the physical and cultural setting for the building, preparing a … Continue reading Melding Minds to Make a Library

 Each year, the American Library Association recognizes the achievements of more than 200 individuals and institutions with various awards.
 Chosen by juries consisting of colleagues and peers, this year’s award winners were chosen for their leadership and vision, as well as their continued investment in the profession through mentorship.
 The following honorees represent only a … Continue reading Honoring Excellence and Leadership